renpy/renpy/sphinx/source/config.rst

     A list of layers that are cleared when entering a new context.

+.. var:: config.exception_handler = None

+    If not None, this should be a function that takes three arguments:

+    * A string giving the text of a traceback, abbreviated so that it only includes creator-written files.
+    * The full text of the traceback, including both creator-written and Ren'Py files.
+    * The path to a file containing a traceback method.

+    This function can present the error to a user in any way fit.
+If it returns True, the exception is ignored and control is transferred to the next statement.
+If it returns False, the built-in exception handler is use.
+This function may also call :func:`renpy.jump` to transfer control to some other label.

 .. var:: config.fade_music = 0.0

     This is the amount of time in seconds to spend fading the old